polykarposT/Tissue-Sample-Collection/README.md

 URL = ```create_collection/```

 ### Update Collection function view
-Updates a existing collection.
-To execute the function you need to pass the collection_id and in the update form as previusly django handle everythin.
+Updates an existing collection with specific id.
+To execute the function you need to pass the collection_id and in the update form as previusly django handle everything.
 ```
 desease_term    text not null
 title           text not null